"Top Chef's" latest "Restaurant Wars" doesn't reach the highs of previous seasons

 03

-The progression for Kaleena's team still seemed odd to me, though: Why so much protein, including two different tenderloins.
+The progression for Kaleena's team still seemed odd to me, though: Why so much protein, including two different tenderloins?
 As a guest judge put it — and which sort of encapsulates the whole episode — there were "no clunkers, but nothing cohesive."

-Laura seemed very in control to me, confident and poised than Michelle as far as FOH goes.
+Laura seemed very in control to me, more confident and poised than Michelle, as far as FOH goes.
 The delays in the second seating were absurd; I'm confident that Padma would've called it out, but Gail and Kristen remained polite while Tom and Kwame seemed to get increasingly irritated.
 However, Gail's "well, here's a cilantro sprig" when asked to identify the Mexican component of that dish got a chuckle out of me.

 It was interesting to see the chasm in opinion about Soo's rice cake dish, which was loved by one half of the judges and hated by the other.
 Perhaps seemingly entirely dependent on which seating they actually dined at?